Effects of Ozone

 - inflammation, which is much like a sunburn on the skin;

-- aggravation of asthma and increased susceptibility to respiratory illnesses like pneumonia and bronchitis; and,
+- aggravation of asthma and increased susceptibility to respiratory illnesses like pneumonia and bronchitis;

 - permanent lung damage with repeated exposures.